snkris1/InventoryManager/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [Your Email Address].
+For any questions or inquiries, please contact me at kristan.nagassar@gmail.com